gaja-project/gaja/README.md

 # Gaja ![logo](/icons/icon16.png)

-Gaja is a chrome extension that helps you learn a new language just by watching your favorite shows!
+Gaja is a Chrome extension that helps you learn a new language just by watching your favorite shows!

 ***
 ## 📖 Table of Contents